BOOKING TRACY GRAMMER

 About Tracy Grammer

 Tracy Grammer is one of the most beloved acts in contemporary folk music.
-Called "one of the finest pure musicians anywhere in folkdom," (Boston Globe), she has performed in solo, duo, trio, and band configurations on coffeehouse, theater, and festival stages since 1997, and has been a guest on Mountain Stage, World Cafe, River City Folk, SiriusXM Radio, and Folk Alley.
+Called "one of the finest pure musicians anywhere in folkdom," (Boston Globe), she has performed on coffeehouse, theater, and festival stages since 1997, and has been a guest on Mountain Stage, World Cafe, River City Folk, SiriusXM Radio, and Folk Alley.
 With pristine fingerstyle guitar, percussive strums, dynamic vocals, and incantatory narratives, Tracy delivers a polished, personal show notable for its melodies, meaningful content, and engaging, authentic delivery.
 It's often the case at the end of the show that audiences can't decide which moved them more -- the songs, or the stories behind them.

 Tracy's journey in music has been marked by both tragedy and triumph.
 In 2002, her duo Dave Carter & Tracy Grammer, heralded as "the new voice of folk music" by the Associated Press, was riding high on the success of their third album, DRUM HAT BUDDHA, and had just finished a five-week bus tour with Joan Baez as her featured artists and Baez's band mates.
 Then, in July of that year, Dave Carter died suddenly in the middle of a tour.
 Tracy's determination and grace in the wake of unfathomable loss, and her transparency as she gained her footing as a solo artist, have earned her a devoted, lifelong following, who see her concerts as nothing less than a celebration of courage, bravery, vulnerability, and love.
 As one fan puts it, "With Tracy, it's not just about the music -- it's a soul journey."